-The transmission oil should be between the minimum and maximum level marks.
+The engine oil should be between the minimum and maximum level marks.

-If the oil is at or below the minimum level mark, remove the oil filler cap, add sufficient oil of the recommended type to raise it to the correct level, and then install and tighten the oil filler cap.
+- 5. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.